P. K. Rajagopalan

 The VCRC, under his leadership, contributed significantly to the control of Japanese Encephalitis in Burdwan District.
 However its flagship achievement under the leadership of Dr Rajagopalan was to pioneer the technique of Biological Control, which combined minimal chemical intervention with environmental measures and the use of natural mosquito larval predators to bring down the incidence of diseases like filariasis.
 This was demonstrated spectacularly over five years in Pondicherry and Shertallai in Kerala.

-He has travelled extensively all over the world.
-He was a Rockefeller Fellow; member of STAC (Scientific and Technical Advisory Committee) of WHO; WHO Expert committees on Malaria, Filariasis and Vector Control; WHO Steering committee of TDR (Tropical Diseases Research) on Filariasis and Biological Control of Vectors.
-He was also WHO consultant for malaria control in Sri Lanka, Indonesia, and Vietnam.

-He has published more than 200 scientific papers while in service.
-He started a M.Sc.
-Medical Entomology course at the VCRC for the first time in India, and which turned more than 100 graduates.
-He had also guided 18 students for Ph.D. while at the VCRC.

 After his superannuation in 1990, he served the World Health Organization as a member of their steering committees on Filariasis and on biological control of vectors.
 He is a fellow of the Royal Society of Tropical Medicine, UK and is credited with several articles on vector control and acarology.
-He continues to write and talk on Vector Control issues to schools, universities and research bodies.